paulmdorr/lunaWidgets/README.md

 #### `widget.config`

 Values from `config.json` are available as `widget.config`.
-The object is read-only — mutations are silently ignored:
+The object is read-only; mutations are silently ignored:

 ```json
 // config.json